About the property

 Master bedroom has a queen bed and a small outside deck, with attached bathroom (and have we mentioned the views?)

-Bedroom 3 has a queen bed and a sleeping loft with a twin mattress that's accessed by a ladder.
+Bedroom 3 has a queen bed and a sleeping loft with 2 twin mattresses, and is accessed by a ladder.

 Bedroom 4 is our guest room / study.
 It is downstairs, and uses the downstairs bathroom.
 It has a queen fold out couch / bed -- but it's high quality (made by American Furniture with a three platform design instead of the metal bars) and is just as comfortable as the other beds.
 This room also has a large flatscreen TV for movies and Netflix, but we don't get TV stations.